 At the University of North Carolina Chapel Hill, the radiation therapy program is JRCERT accredited.
 It hosts a 12-month post-baccalaureate certificate program that allows students to take a certification exam for the AART board exam in radiation therapy.
 The strong program has a post-graduate employment rate of 100%.

 Radiation Therapist Degree Ranking Methodology

-In this article, we ranked the schools above based on their total tuition as well as enrollment.
+In this article, we ranked the schools above based on the total program tuition as well as total enrollment.
 Schools with lower enrollment were ranked higher due to smaller class sizes.
 Schools with lower tuition also ranked higher.
 The two scores given for tuition and enrollment were combined and then placed in order to get the list above.
 In the case of a tie, the school with the lower enrollment was ranked first.

 Every effort has been made to produce an article with accurate information.
 Please remember that this list is subject to change, and the information here is not guaranteed.